-GAAP income was $20.9 million, up 53%; this equated to GAAP EPS of $0.68.
-Adjusted income was $25.3 million, up 28%; this equated to Adjusted EPS of $0.82.
-Interest expense was $6.2 million, up $0.4 million due to primarily to higher interest rates.
-Other expense was $0.3 million, down from a $1.1 million expense, and included a $1.2 million gain related to a favorable LIP patent infringement action.
-The Company's effective tax rate was 25.6%, down from 34.3%, due primarily to the impact of new tax legislation in the U.S. as well as higher discrete items in the prior year period.
-The Chinese JVs generated a $0.01 loss for both GAAP EPS and Adjusted EPS, versus breakeven in the prior year period.
-Net currency movements had a 5% positive impact on sales and a $2.9 million positive impact on operating profits; translation impact of net currency movements was positive $0.03 to both GAAP EPS and Adjusted EPS.
+GAAP income was $17.4 million, versus $20.9 million; this equated to GAAP EPS of $0.56.
+Adjusted income was $21.0 million, down 18%; this equated to Adjusted EPS of $0.68.
+Interest expense was $7.8 million, up $1.6 million, reflecting higher effective interest rates as a result of the bond issuance during the third quarter of 2018.
+The Company reported a tax rate of 20.0%, versus 25.6% in the prior year period, due to a favorable geographic mix of earnings as well as discrete tax items related to tax legislation changes.
+Absent discrete items, the first quarter 2019 tax rate would have been approximately 22.7%.
+The Company's Chinese JVs generated a $0.01 loss for both GAAP and adjusted EPS, consistent with historical seasonal pattern and flat with the prior year period.
+Net currency movements had a 3% negative impact on sales and a $1.1 million negative impact on operating profits; the translation impact of net currency movements was negative $0.02 to both GAAP EPS and Adjusted EPS.

 Non-GAAP Adjustments reflect items included in GAAP operating profit, income, and EPS, but excluded from adjusted operating profit, income, and EPS.
-The most significant item was purchase accounting expenses of $0.13 per share, down $0.05.
-Purchase accounting expenses reflect the ongoing non-cash intangible asset amortization, as well as any non-cash one-time inventory step-up charges, associated with AMS acquisitions.
-Restructuring and impairment expenses were $0.01 per share, down $0.02.
+The adjustments to first quarter 2019 results were purchase accounting expenses of $0.14 per share (purchase accounting expenses reflect the ongoing non-cash intangible asset amortization, as well as any non-cash one-time inventory step-up charges, associated with AMS acquisitions) and a $0.02 benefit related to tax legislation changes.

 Cash Flow, Debt, & Dividend

-The Company announced that a quarterly cash dividend of $0.43 per share will be payable on June 22, 2018 to stockholders of record as of May 25, 2018.
+The Company announced a quarterly cash dividend of $0.44 per share.
+The dividend will be payable on June 21, 2019 to stockholders of record as of May 24, 2019.

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 and other federal securities laws that are subject to the safe harbor created by such laws and other legal protections.
-Forward-looking statements include, without limitation, those regarding 2018 guidance and future performance, future market and EPS trends, future EPS contributions of our China JVs and RTL, AMS margins, sales and volume trends, growth prospects, capital spending, currency rates and trends and impact on EPS, 2018 momentum, impact of recently initiated price increases, expected second half synergies, future cash flows, the Tax Act, effective tax rates, 2018 LIP sales trends, future RTL volumes, LIP pricing and royalties, diversification efforts of our AMS segment, integration of and accretion from the Conwed acquisition, future results of legacy AMS operations, interest rate swap impacts, future growth of non-tobacco sales, benefits of AMS' new enterprise resource planning system, and other statements generally identified by words such as "believe," "expect," "intend," "guidance," "plan," "forecast," "potential," "anticipate," "confident," "project," "appear," "future," "should," "likely," "could," "may," "typically," "will," and similar words.
-These statements are not guarantees of future performance and certain risks, uncertainties (some of which are beyond the Company's control) and assumptions that may cause actual results to differ materially from our expectations as of the date of this release.
+Forward-looking statements include, without limitation, those regarding 2019 guidance and future performance, 2019 capital expenditures, future market and EPS trends, sales and volume trends, growth prospects, capital spending, currency rates and trends and impact on EPS, future cash flows, the Tax Act, effective tax rates, diversification efforts of our AMS segment, future results of AMS operations, future growth of non-tobacco sales, and other statements generally identified by words such as "believe," "expect," "intend," "guidance," "plan," "forecast," "potential," "anticipate," "confident," "project," "appear," "future," "should," "likely," "could," "may," "typically," "will," and similar words.
+These statements are not guarantees of future performance and certain risks, uncertainties (some of which are beyond the Company’s control) and assumptions that may cause actual results to differ materially from our expectations as of the date of this release.
 These risks include, among other things, those set forth in Part I, Item 1A.
-Risk Factors of our Annual Report on Form 10-K for the year ended December 31, 2017, which can be found at the SEC's website www.sec.gov, as well as the following factors:
+Risk Factors of our Annual Report on Form 10-K for the year ended December 31, 2018, which can be found at the SEC’s website www.sec.gov, as well as the following factors:

 Comparisons of results for current and any prior periods are not intended to express any future trends or indications of future performance unless expressed as such, and should only be viewed as historical data.